 Objects range from products to prints, demos of scientific concepts, works of art, and prototypes of new ways of designing and building.
 Some are made possible by digital crowd-funding campaigns.
 Others are artworks created and manipulated digitally and then materialized through 3-D printing or other computerized manufacturing methods.
 Others still are physical representations of algorithms mapping natural behaviors, which emerge into the world creating a new language and entirely new habits.

 Watch the videos from the salon and explore some of these questions: How does culture cope with these new ultra-material circumstances?
 How do artists, designers, and architects materialize algorithms?
 How do they preview in the digital space what is meant to exist in the physical one?
 What kind of impact has digital fabrication had on established processes of production and commercialization?
 What new material forms and methods can emerge from new technologies and new habits of communication and collaboration?
 How do we gauge the value and trustworthiness of objects and services produced online versus offline?

-Curator in the Department of Drawings and Prints at The Museum of Modern Art.
+David Platzker is Curator in the Department of Drawings and Prints at The Museum of Modern Art.
 Previously, David was the director of Specific Object, an innovative gallery, bookshop, and storehouse for a range of items, from artists’ publications, multiples, and unique works of art to literature, music, and counterculture.
-Before founding Specific Object, David was the executive director of Printed Matter, a nonprofit institution dedicated to the promotion of artists’ books and publications.
+Before founding Specific Object, David was the Executive Director of Printed Matter, a nonprofit institution dedicated to the promotion of artists’ books and publications.

-Architect and designer Neri is the Sony Corporation Career Development Professor and associate professor of Media Arts and Sciences at the MIT Media Lab, where she founded and directs the Mediated Matter design research group.
+Neri Oxman is an architect, designer, and the Sony Corporation Career Development Professor and associate professor of Media Arts and Sciences at the MIT Media Lab, where she founded and directs the Mediated Matter design research group.
 Her goal is to enhance the relationship between built and natural environments by employing design principles inspired by nature and implementing them in the invention of novel digital design technologies.